roc-lang/roc/roc-for-elm-programmers.md

 In Roc, the standard library is not a standalone package.
 It is baked into the compiler, and you can't upgrade it independently of a compiler release; whatever version of Roc you're using, that's the version of the standard library you're using too.
-(This is because Roc doesn't have a concept like Elm's "Kernel"; it would not be possible to ship Roc's standard library as a separate package!)
+(This is because Roc doesn't have a concept like Elm's `Kernel`; it would not be possible to ship Roc's standard library as a separate package!)

 Roc's standard library has these modules: